cherry glazerr are the three-piece rock band still studying for their sats...

-Aged just 17 and best pals since eighth grade, Clementine Creevy (vocals and guitar) and Hannah Uribe (drums) first jammed under the name Clembutt and recorded a demo tape, which they put out on Burger Records.
-After meeting bass player Sean Redman (at 23, Sean is thankfully not still at high school) at a summer programme at the Musicians Institute in Hollywood, they formed Cherry Glazerr.
+17-year olds Clementine Creevy and Hannah Uribe first jammed as Clembutt, after meeting bass player Sean Redman at a summer programme at the Musicians Institute in Hollywood, they formed Cherry Glazerr.

 Naming the band after radio presenter Chery Glaser on KCRW, they recently came face-to-face with their namesake, which totally weirded the band out.
 "She was so sweet, such a rad lady.
 We exchanged lots of hugs and I was like, 'It's you in the flesh!'
 I listen to her voice every day, but I had no idea what she looked like."
 Sean jokes that if they ever do a side project they'd dub it Kajon Cermak after one of Cherry's colleagues.